venkateshwarant/Google-Optimise/README.md

 ### Personalizations
 Personalizations are a set of changes that we can target to a specific set of users.
 Unlike tests, personalizations can run forever and do not have variants - we have one set of changes that are shown to everyone who meets the targeting conditions.

+### Section
+A section is a single element of a web page (e.g. a button or an image) that is modified to create variants.
+An A/B test contains one section (with one or more variants).
+In a multivariate test, multiple sections are tested at the same time (e.g. a button and an image).
 ## Getting started

 Google Analytics is a service offered by Google to implement tracking code, and set up data filters.
 With this service we can analyze our product's Audience, Acquisition, and Behavior reports, and set up goals and campaign tracking.
 Google Optimize is built as a separate serice which we can integrate with Google Analytics to create experiments with different ways of delivering the website content.